zhyzyh123/Stock_MKT_Forecasting_NLP/README.md

 ## Chinese Stock Market Forecasting based on NLP Sentiment Analysis

 This project is a sentiment analysis of the Chinese Stock investors' online comments from `2018-08-06` to `2019-12-17`.
-It is built using `NLTK`, `Scikit-learn`, `jieba` and `markovify` libraries.
-This project was done for the course "Introduction to NLP in Python" at Brandeis University.
+It is built using `Scikit-learn`, `jieba` `urllib2` and etc. This project was done for the course "Introduction to NLP in Python" at Brandeis University.

 - For motivations, technical details, etc please see the project `report.pdf` file.
 - For information about the website for getting comments: http://guba.eastmoney.com/list,zssh000001.html.
 This website is a online talking bar for Chinese stocks which had IPO in Shanghai Stock Exchange.
 - For information about the `SSE Composite Index`, please see the website: https://en.wikipedia.org/wiki/SSE_Composite_Index.
-- For information about the libarary `jieba`, it is like the `nltk` library, which is especially for Chinese Natural Language Processing, involving tokenize and etc fucntions.
+- For information about the libarary `jieba`, it is like the `nltk` library, which is especially for Chinese Natural Language Processing.
 You should download this by command `pip3 install jieba`.
+> "Jieba" (Chinese for "to stutter") Chinese text segmentation: built to be the best Python Chinese word segmentation module.
+> More information could be found at https://github.com/fxsjy/jieba

 These project contaisn the following steps: